g00glen00b/dimitri.codes/content/posts/2015-09-28-angularjs-applications-yeoman/index.md

 featuredImage: "../../images/logos/yeoman.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["AngularJS", "JavaScript", "mashape", "Yeoman"]
+excerpt: "In this article I will write a small AngularJS application and use Yeoman to set it all up."
 ---

 Where are the good ol' days when everyone used 1 JavaScript library at most (usually jQuery).
 With modern applications you need a modern approach, setting up such a project can be hard sometimes, but why re-invent the wheel if there are probably thousands of people who need the same thing?
 [Yeoman](http://yeoman.io/) helps you to setup your project by providing configuration and a project skeleton, usually based on best practices.